Open Account

 • Leverage allows traders to control larger positions with a smaller amount of capital, providing the opportunity to achieve higher returns on investment.

-• Even small price movements can result in significant profits due to the amplified effect.
+• Even small price movements can result in very high profits due to the amplified effect.

 • Traders can use their capital more efficiently, as they only need to invest a fraction of the total value of the position, freeing up funds for other investments or trades.